IceChes/BitflashRobotics/Firmware/Production Firmware/sdmd/README.md

 ```

 ## Features
 -	Auto-braking: Automatically brakes individual outputs after they are inactive for 100ms.
-The 100ms timeout is not current editable by sending commands, and the firmware must be modified.
+The 100ms timeout is not currently editable by sending commands, and the firmware must be modified.
 -	Curving: Curve the throttle to increase precision at low throttle values.

 ## Basic Commands